desmos-labs/desmos/docs/architecture/ard-002-reports-operations-review.md

 ### Backwards Compatibility

-Considering that the `posts` module where the report system live is still in staging mode, the backwards compatibility is not relevant as there won't be any issue related to it.
+There are no known backwards compatibility issues with this implementation.

 ### Positive

-* A CRUD complete report system;
+* A CRUD partially-complete report system;
-* Alignment with the `profiles` module way to handle CRUD ops;
+* Alignment with the `profiles` module way to handle CRUD operations;
-* Relieves developers of the burden of extending the system on their own on the top of dAPPs.

 ### Negative